âShow Table of Contents

 The PolyBuild tool takes a group of spatial point objects and draws a polygon or polyline in a specific sort order to represent that group of points.

-- Source Field: These are the points the tool is using to create the polygon object.
+Select the Source Field from the drop down list.
+These are the points the tool is using to create the polygon object.

-- Group Field: The group field should be the field that represents the poly object, so all the records that fall into the group will make up one poly object.
+Select the Group Field from the drop down list.
+The group field should be the field that represents the poly object, so all the records that fall into the group will make up one poly object.

-- Sequence Field: The sequence field is what the tool uses to draw the poly object.
+Select the Sequence Field from the drop down list.
+The sequence field is what the tool uses to draw the poly object.
 It sorts the records based on the sequence field and uses that order to draw the poly object.